Challenge Wanaka 2018

 I guess that once I got out of the water I was so happy that I managed to completely forget the back pain and went on my merry way on the bike..

 Rain and no wind!!
-The Challenge Wanaka course is well suited for Northerly wind as it gives you good speed on the flats and most of the area where the headwinds are, are where you go uphill anyway so there is not much loss in speed, but this year for about 80km there was hardly any wind and it was pissing down with rain with a temperature around 14-15 degrees which wasn’t really comfortable for a skinny guy like me, even with arm warmers.
+The Challenge Wanaka course is well suited for Northerly wind as it gives you good speed on the flats and most of the area where the headwinds are, is where you go uphill anyway so there is not much loss in speed, but this year for about 80km there was hardly any wind and it was pissing down with rain with a temperature around 14-15 degrees which wasn’t really comfortable for a skinny guy like me, even with arm warmers.
 Sadly all that cost me 50mins in the first loop and then the weather cleared up and got lots warmer.
 I then managed to do the same time as last year for the remainder of the bike course.

-I got into transition a very happy man, but a very tired one.
+I got into a transition a very happy man, but a very tired one.
 I felt more tired after the bike than I felt last year at the end of the whole race.

 I picked myself up from that chair in the transition tent where I was sitting alone and went out onto the run course.

-The first lap didn’t feel to bad.
+The first lap didn’t feel too bad.
 I was able to maintain the pace I wanted to do which is run between 6:00 and 6:30 per km and walk the aid stations.
 It mostly worked, but faded a bit on the second loop.

 – Robert St-Denis